PanAkatsuki/DentalSimulationSDF/README.md

 ## 2. Install Haptic Device Drivers

+⚠️ Hardware Requirement

+A compatible Phantom / Touch haptic device is currently required to run the project.

+The current implementation assumes that a valid haptic device is connected and successfully initialized during startup.

+If no compatible device is connected, the application may fail to launch or crash due to missing device initialization and null-pointer access in the haptic subsystem.

+At the current stage of development:

+Haptic interaction is tightly integrated into the simulation loop Device fallback handling has not yet been implemented Running the project without a connected Phantom/OpenHaptics device is not supported

+Supported devices include:

+Phantom Premium
+Touch
+Touch X

 This project requires a supported **3D Systems Phantom / Touch** haptic device.

 Download and install the official drivers: